Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Enhancing neuroplasticity and stress recovery

-This makes acupuncture a valuable component of integrative mental health care, particularly when fatigue, inflammation, or chronic illness are contributing factors.
+This makes acupuncture a valuable component of systems-based mental health care, particularly when fatigue, inflammation, or chronic illness are contributing factors.

 Acupuncture for PTSD: Rewiring the Stress Response

-PTSD represents one of the clearest examples of severe autonomic dysregulation.
-After trauma, the nervous system may remain locked in survival mode, continuously signaling danger even when the threat has passed.
+PTSD represents one of the clearest examples of severe autonomic nervous system dysregulation.
+After trauma, the nervous system may remain locked in survival mode, continuing to signal danger even when the threat has passed.

 Internal bodily sensations are interpreted as unsafe

-This contributes to symptoms such as intrusive memories, flashbacks, nightmares, hypervigilance, exaggerated startle response, emotional shutdown, and social withdrawal.
+This dysregulated stress physiology contributes to symptoms such as intrusive memories, flashbacks, nightmares, hypervigilance, exaggerated startle response, emotional shutdown, and social withdrawal.

-Animal and human studies show acupuncture can improve PTSD-related symptoms by:
+Animal and human studies indicate that acupuncture may improve PTSD-related symptoms by:

 Reducing fear-based conditioning